 You must submit Supplementary Declarations (SDs) when you're importing or exporting to work out how much duty you owe.

 Tips are given on the most efficient way to submit declarations.
 This guide also explains how the information traders give is used to work out the duty they must pay.
-You will also find information on the Customs Handling of Import and Export Freight (CHIEF) system, enforcement of HMRC procedures and sources of more advice and support.
+You will also find information on the Customs Handling of Import and Export Freight (CHIEF) system, enforcement of HM Revenue and Customs (HMRC) procedures and sources of more advice and support.

 What are Supplementary Declarations and when do you use them?